 In official travel status away from the test site or imminently embarking on official travel scheduled prior to testing notification.

-An employee whose random drug and/or alcohol test is deferred will be subject to testing on his/her next regularly scheduled work shift.
+An employee whose random drug and/or alcohol test is deferred will be subject to testing on their next regularly scheduled work shift.

 POSITIVE TEST RESULT PROCEDURE